SegBlocks: Block-Based Dynamic Resolution Networks for Real-Time Segmentation: Related work

 \subsection{Dynamic segmentation}

-These efficient architectures and compression techniques achieve impressive performance on segmentation tasks, but do not exploit spatial properties of the image as they process each pixel with the same operation.
+These efficient architectures and compression techniques achieve impressive performance, but do not exploit spatial properties of the image as they process each pixel with the same operation.
 Some recent methods address this by processing the image dynamically in blocks or patches.
-It is worth noting that dynamic methods are often complementary to static compression methods, and both can be combined to further reduce the computational cost.
+It is worth noting that dynamic methods are often complementary to static acceleration methods, and both can be combined to further reduce the computational cost.

 The method proposed by Huang~\emph{et al.}~\cite{huang_uncertainty_2019} combines a fast segmentation model with a large model.
 First, the image is processed by a fast network, such as ICNet~\cite{ferrari_icnet_2018}.
 Then, a selection criterion, based on the softmax {certainty} of the output, uses the rough predictions to decide which image regions should be re-evaluated by the large model (e.g. PSPNet~\cite{zhao_pyramid_2017}).
 Such a two-stage approach has two drawbacks.
 First, the large network processes the image in blocks and the discontinuities at block borders stop feature propagation.
 Therefore, the method uses large patches of at least $256{\times}256$ pixels to include some global context.
 Secondly, the feature maps and predictions of the small network are not re-used by the large network, making the method less efficient and only applicable when the accuracy and cost difference between the small and large network is substantial.